 Rose Tudball has worked at Imperial College Business School since 2008, previously as Coordinator for the Entrepreneurship Hub and currently as Programme Manager for MSc International Health Management.
 She holds a BSc in Management Sciences from the University of Warwick.

 Dr Jack Olney

 Jack Olney joined CHEPI as Centre Manager in April 2017 after completing his PhD in Infectious Disease Epidemiology.
 His research centred on modelling HIV care systems in sub-Saharan Africa to identify cost-effective strategies to achieve international targets.
 He also holds an MSc in Epidemiology from Imperial College London, and a Bachelor’s degree in Biology from the University of Southampton.

-Cristina is a qualified Project Manager, specialising in European Commission funded projects.
+Cristina joined CHEPI in May 2018 and is a qualified Project Manager, specialising in European Commission funded projects.
 Since joining Imperial College in 2001, she has worked in several departments within the faculty of Engineering (EEE, DoC and Chemical Engineering) managing EU-funded grants from FP5 to H2020, spanning AI, energy and bio-engineering.
 Cristina has an MSc in Business strategy, politics and the environment from Birkbeck, where she has also been a seasonal lecturer for undergraduates in environmental management.